 The launcher automatically adds a prototype

 resource_managerconfiguration section for your particular deployment.
-For RPM-based installations, the configuration file is typically the
+For Linux package-based installations, the configuration file is typically the

 In this example, with Determined and the launcher colocated on a node named